tefra/xsdata-samples/netex/README.md

 ## Notes

-- Auto generated models with custers style
+- Auto generated models with clusters style and relative imports
 - Verify bindings from samples